vrthra/ddset/VM.md

 _Abstracting Failure Inducing Inputs_.

-We provide the virtual machine [ddset](https://drive.google.com/open?id=1WC45zoZHhT1OYKmurpKGW4xBCxhuBTDr) which contains the complete artifacts necessary to reproduce our findings.
+We provide the virtual machine [ddset](https://drive.google.com/open?id=1WC45zoZHhT1OYKmurpKGW4xBCxhuBTDr) (hosted on google drive) which contains the complete artifacts necessary to reproduce our findings.
 We describe the process of invoking the virtual machine below.

 We also note that if you are unable to download the vagrant box (it is 7.3 GB), you can also take a look at a complete worked out example given